EndPointCorp/end-point-blog/2011/09/06/ruby-on-rails-performance-overview.html.md

 end
 ```

-However, this request is quite sluggish because it has to iterate through each object and it's tags.
+However, this request is quite sluggish because it has to iterate through each object and it’s tags.
 I wrote raw SQL to generate the Tag objects, which runs at least 10 times faster than using standard ActiveRecord association lookup:

 ```ruby
 def self.tag_list